RedHatQE/PyDiagno/README.md

 For more detailed configuration options, see our [configuration documentation](docs/configuration.md).

+## Project Structure

+- `src/pydiagno/`: Contains the main plugin code
+  - `plugin.py`: Implements the pytest hooks for PyDiagno
+- `tests/`: Contains the test files
+- `pyproject.toml`: Defines the project dependencies and configuration

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more details.